ku-nlp/JMRD/README.md

 The external knowledge used in this dataset is hierarchically structured into knowledge types common to all movies (e.g., "Title", "Released Year") and knowledge contents for each movie (e.g., "Rise of Planet of the Apes", "August 5, 2011").

 This dataset consists of about 5,000 dialogues between crowdworkers, and each dialogue consists of 23 utterances on average.
-Some dialogues contain the results of post-task questionnaires conducted with the dialogue participants.
+Some dialogues contain the results of post-task questionnaires conducted for the dialogue participants.

 ### Files ###